Vatsaboii/cryptsp/README.md

-# Cryptsp: The Next Generation Cryptography Library
+# Cryptsp: The Next Generation Cryptography Library (Testing Phase)

 ### **Secure, Powerful, and Ready for the Future**